adamwadolowski/spotify-playlists-EDA/README.md

 2. Recreate the environment:
     + Download miniconda if you haven't done so already and install it on your computer.
-    + In powershell or command prompt create a new environment and install necessary packages.
+    + In a terminal of your preference create a new environment and install necessary packages.
 ```bash
 conda init
 conda create --name spotifyproject